-The Master of Science in Mental Health Counseling is a 60-credit degree which results in graduates' eligibility to take the New York State exam for licensure as a Licensed Mental Health Counselor.
+The Master of Science in Mental Health Counseling is a 60-credit degree, which results in graduates' eligibility to apply for a Limited Permit as a Licensed Mental Health Counselor and take the New York State exam for licensure as a Licensed Mental Health Counselor.

 This CACREP-accredited program is offered by the Department of Counselor Education.

 The application process is managed by the Center for Graduate Studies.